wulfland/GitHubBootcamp/hol/05-My-first-workflow.md

 </details>

-6. Create a job `Build` that runs on the latest ubuntu image on GitHub hosted runners.
+6. Create a job `Build` that runs on the latest Ubuntu image on GitHub hosted runners.
 Check the documentation of the [virtual environments](https://github.com/actions/virtual-environments/) what label to use and what version it is.
 The job should do the following things:
   - Output the name of the event that triggered the workflow
   - Output the name of the branch that the repository is currently referencing
   - List all files in the repository